PavitrankMishra/DashBoard/README.md

 Password (if applicable)
 Role (e.g., Admin, User, etc.)
 After submitting the form, the new user is added to the system and can be viewed in the user list.

-If you want to access this locally on your system you will need to setup frontend and backend environment.

 Setup frontend environment:
 cd frontend
 npm install